Get Help Now (800) 516-4357

 Does THC or CBD Help With Glaucoma?

 With this said, researchers are interested in the ability of marijuana to lower IOP.
-The hope is they may be able to isolate this property and remove or reduce the associated side effects of marijuana.
+The hope is that they may be able to isolate this property and remove or reduce the associated side effects of marijuana.
 Whether this research results in the development of a new, evidence-based glaucoma treatment remains to be seen, but it is possible a treatment derived from marijuana may exist in the future.

 Marijuana Addiction